MicrosoftDocs/mesh-docs/mesh/Setup/Content/preparing-your-organization.md

 >
 > We thank you for your patience in this transition.
 In the coming weeks we will provide more up-to-date information regarging our transition to M365 and how to prepare your organization for that.

 ## Gather Your v-Team

-This document will cover the required tasks and suggest functional roles that may need to know about the rollout, but follow your organization's standard rollout process, including change and configuration management.
+This document covers the required tasks and suggest functional roles that may need to know about the rollout, but follow your organization's standard rollout process, including change and configuration management.